MargeRosen/sr_housing/README.md

 Members can contribute a review

-This applications was designed and developed on February 6-8, 2015 for the Zillow - University of Washington #hackhousing weekend.
+This applications was designed and developed on February 6-8, 2015 for the

+Zillow & The University of Washington Host "Hack Housing: Empowering Smarter Decisions" – A Weekend Hackathon Contest.

 Our app is live at https://frozen-dusk-7061.herokuapp.com/.

-You can also check out this demo screencast of our application on YouTube.

-Challenge and Approach
+###Challenge and Approach

+####The Problem

+####The Solution

+Develop a platform -- ONE place to find senior housing listing with
+* Facility and elder service details
+* Location and current openings
+* Monthly costs
+* Government ratings including safety and quality evauations from data.medicare.gov, and the State of Washington.

+* Cusomer reviews.

 Our submission is for Challenge #3: Build an app that provides an example of an Awesome Hackathon submission.

-After deeper research and consulting with HUD and Socrata reps we Pivoted at lunchtime on Satuday.
+After deeper research and consulting with HUD and Socrata reps we iterated and pivoted at lunchtime on Satuday.

 ###Our approach for satisfying this challenge was to: